Laravel-Backpack/docs/5.x-dev/features-free-vs-paid.md

 </table>

 <br><br>
 Both `backpack/crud` and `backpack/pro` will keep receiving active attention, maintenance and care from us, for many years going forward - this is our job.
-But in principle, new features will _not_ be included in `backpack/crud`.
+But in principle, new features will _not_ be added to `backpack/crud`.
 We will keep adding new features to `backpack/pro`, though.
 If you have suggestions, please [open an issue here](https://github.com/laravel-backpack/ideas).

 <a name="no-license-needed-on-localhost"></a>
 ## Add-ons

 In addition the our main packages (`backpack\crud` and `backpack\pro`), whose features we've detailed above, we've also developed a series of single-purpose Backpack add-ons.
-Most developers won't need these, but those who do... will be grateful that we took the time to do it for them.
-These first-party add-ons are:
+Most developers won't need these, but those who do... will be grateful that we took the time:
     - some free: `backpack\permissionmanager`, `backpack\settings`, `backpack\pagemanager`, `backpack\newscrud`, `backpack\menucrud`, `backpack\filemanager`, `backpack\logmanager`, `backpack\backupmanager`, `backpack\revise-operation` etc. <span class="badge badge-pill badge-success">FREE</span>
     - some paid: `backpack\devtools`, `backpack\figma-template` <span class="badge badge-pill badge-warning">PAID EXTRA</span>

 We also encourage our community to build third-party add-ons (we've made it [super-easy](/docs/{{version}}/add-ons-tutorial-using-the-addon-skeleton)).
-Our plan is to create more and more add-ons, as we discover more problems we can solve for Laravel freelancers & development teams.
+Our plan is to create more and more add-ons, as we discover more recurring problems, that we can solve for Laravel freelancers & development teams.

 For more information, see:
 - [our addons page](https://backpackforlaravel.com/addons) for more addons (including third-party addons);